Linear regression is one of the most popular statistical techniques.

-So let’s interpret the coefficients of continuous and categorical variables.
-Although the example used here is a linear regression model with two predictor variables, the same approach can be applied when interpreting coefficients from any regression model without interactions, including logistic and proportional hazards models.
+So let’s interpret the coefficients of a continuous and a categorical variable.
+Although the example here is a linear regression model, the approach works for interpreting coefficients from any regression model without interactions, including logistic and proportional hazards models.

 A linear regression model with two predictor variables can be expressed with the following equation:

-Y = B0 + B1*X1 + B2*X2 + E.
+Y = B0 + B1*X1 + B2*X2 + e.

 Height is measured in cm, bacteria is measured in thousand per ml of soil, and type of sun = 0 if the plant is in partial sun and type of sun = 1 if the plant is in full sun.

 Y = 42 + 2.3*X1 + 11*X2